flub78/multitenant/doc/development.md

 * Creation of a migration
 * Migration
 * Include the migration into the test database
-* Model and unit test
+* Model and unit tests
-* Controller and feature test
+* Controller and feature tests
-* End-to-End test
+* End-to-End tests

 The workflow is described in two ways, either as the usual Laravel workflow or using the code generator.